sakoula/XiaoMi-Air-6200U/DETAILS.md

 * use macserial to make sure your machine is working right
 * verify the card is off upon boot
 * fix all ACPI errors upon boot (check sakoula edits on DSDT.dsl)
-* use DisableTurboBoostBattery from [here](https://github.com/qwerty12/DisableTurboBoostBattery) *2.1.JahStories*
+* use DisableTurboBoostBattery from [here](https://github.com/qwerty12/DisableTurboBoostBattery) *2.1.JahStories* and and `CPUTune.kext`
 * After Sleep distorted or know audio from Headphones Port *work in progress using ALCPlugFix*
-* Enable HiDPI resolutions **work in progress although the LCD is not retina and will not help*
 * Cannot boot windows disk from Clover, loosing the mouse
+* No audio output from HDMI port *I am not using it so ignore for now*

 # `patches.air` DSDT hotpatches
 [up up up](#)